C

 What Are Roblox Studio's MCP Server Updates and External LLM Support?

-Roblox Studio's enhanced Model Context Protocol (MCP) server and external LLM support allow developers to use any AI assistant (ChatGPT, Claude, etc.) to build games faster with improved code generation, debugging, and iteration capabilities.
+Roblox Studio's enhanced Model Context Protocol (MCP) server, external LLM support, and new capabilities like Planning Mode, playtest subagent, Data Model search subagent, and Quick Connect allow developers to use any AI assistant (ChatGPT, Claude, etc.) to build games faster with improved code generation, debugging, and iteration capabilities.

 Based on Roblox DevForum